muhlba91/Whittaker.jl/README.md

 ## Example

-To interpolate a missing value uisng first-order differences, the following code can be used:
+To interpolate a missing value using first-order differences, the following code can be used:
 ```Julia
 using Whittaker